-If the risk is to the fishery, principles may be:
+If the risk is of an unnecessary limitation on the fishery to socio-economic detriment, principles may be:

-- The OMP-derived TAC should be a minimum. - Action should be at least an x% increase in the TAC output by the OMP, depending on severity.
+- The OMP-derived TAC should be a minimum. - Action should be at least a y% increase in the TAC output by the OMP, depending on severity.